dschmenk/PLASMA/README.md

 word txt2scrn[8]  = $0800,$0880,$0900,$0980,$0A00,$0A80,$0B00,$0B80
 word[8] txt2scrna = $0828,$08A8,$0928,$09A8,$0A28,$0AA8,$0B28,$0BA8
 word txt2scrnb    = $0850,$08D0,$0950,$09D0,$0A50,$0AD0,$0B50,$0BD0
-//
-// Misc global variables
-//
-byte  flags       = 0
-word  numlines    = 0
-byte  cursx, cursy
-word  cursrow, scrntop, cursptr
 ```

 Variables can have optional brackets; empty brackets don’t reserve any space for the variable but are useful as a label for data that is defined following the variable.
 Brackets with a constant inside defines a minimum size reserved for the variable.
 Any data following the variable will take at least the amount of reserved space, but potentially more.

 Strings are defined like Pascal strings, a length byte followed by the string characters so they can be a maximum of 255 characters long.
-Strings can only appear in the variable definitions of a module.
-String constants can’t be used in expressions or statements.

 ```
 //